wmsimmons/Container2023/README.md

 ```
 command in the repository of the cloned solution, a long alphanumeric string will generate as the output.
 If Docker Desktop is installed on your machine, open that and click Containers > Status (it should say Running) to confirm that the container is on.
 At this point, it should be possible to open any browser and visit "localhost:5000" to visit the UI, or "localhost:5000/resume" to see the API.

+See Testing for more detailed instructions about executing the Cypress test suite.

 ## Features